 Create an ID Collector

 This content is only for clients with the one-click DATASETS option in the top navigation bar.
 If you click DATASETS and see Product Data and Customer Data listed as menu options, then this content doesn't apply to your account.
-Instead, see Upload a Customer Attributes Dataset.
+Instead, see Upload a Customer Dataset.

 An ID Collector is a link in the chain connecting site visitors, Customer Attributes datasets, and experiences.
 You can use Target Builder to create an ID Collector that identifies a customer across devices and domains by collecting one of theses types of values: